CosmiXsPPPC/CosmicRay-flux/README.md

 ******************************************************
-Run the python script using:  "python3 CR_flux.py"
+About the python script
 ******************************************************

+The python script can be run using a command in the terminal: "python3 CR_flux.py"

 The script takes the user's inputs for the DM and propagation related models and returns